Newly released data reveals record number of cetacean deaths in UK waters

 To think that the whale used to be the very symbol of environmental conservation and now it may well become a victim of ill-conceived environmental policy.

-Looking forward, unless the government monitors the industry constantly and takes rigorous action when environmental misdemeanors take place, then I think we might well look back in a few years and see a wholesale destruction of wildlife in the name of green energy.
+Unless the government monitors the industry constantly and takes rigorous action when environmental misdemeanors take place, then I think we might well look back in a few years and see a wholesale destruction of wildlife in the name of green energy.
 It’s an appalling thought.

 Now with the stranding data finally emerging, we can clearly see that the numbers of cetacean deaths continues to increase in line with the industrialisation of our seas.